gravity182/homeserver/Installation.md

                    |
 ```

 The third column shows the number of hardlinks.
 If this number equals `2`, you're good.
-In case you were wondering where the second hardlink lies, it's `/data/torrents/radarr/`:
+In case you were wondering where the second hardlink lies, it's `/data/torrents/radarr/`, i.e. the torrent client continues seeding:
 ```sh
 $ ls -li /data/torrents/radarr/
 4849714 -rw-r--r-- 2 jelly jelly 23433785758 Oct  2 21:42 John.Wick.Chapter.4.2023.1080p.BluRay.DDP.7.1.x264-SPHD_EniaHD.mkv